pranit1988/ExploratoryTesting_Moneyfy/README.md

 * App Home screen should display Category actions. /High/
 * Category actions buttons should open "New expense" screen /High/
     * New expense screen should have a "Back arrow button" to return to Home screen
-    * New expence screen shout display current date in format "Weekday, DD Month"
+    * New expense screen shout display current date in format "Weekday, DD Month"
-    * New expence screen should have active input of transaction ammount
+    * New expense screen should have active input of transaction ammount
         * It should be possible to clear input value using "backspace" button
         * It should be possible to see transaction currency next to transaction ammount input
         * It should be possible to enter transaction ammount using the onscreen numeric keyboard